 A SNES version is being looked into.

 The source code is released under the GPL.
 Homebrew and open source SDKs have been used on the platforms so far.
 The test pattern images used to generate the graphical data for the console versions are included along with the source code.

 The Sega CD loader (c) by Luke Usher/SoullessSentinel and is not under the GPL, used with permission for this project.

-Source Code at google code.
+Source Code at sourceforge.

 Binaries are available for the Genesis/MegaDrive, Sega/Mega CD and Sega Dreamcast versions (PowerVR).

 In the case of the CD systems all you need is a CD-R and the console, for the cart version you need a flash cart,